seohyeon0322/CS492_pose-script/README.md

  ```

-We saved our final model so if you can type the command, you can see the results we made.
+We saved our results of final model so if you type the command, you can see the results we made.

 ## Extra Demo Results ##